kostis-codefresh/rollouts-autoscaling-example/README.md

 ## Example 01 - Base case for Blue/Green

-This shows a Blue Green example with default options
+This shows a Blue/Green example with default options

 ```
 cd 01-baseling-bg